• Skip to main content

 Which Spices are in Chai?

-Masala Chai ingredients are really simple, but it's the spices that vary between each recipe.
-Almost every family has their own blend which is made according to taste.
+Masala Chai's ingredients are really simple, but it's the spices that vary between each recipe.
+Almost every Indian family has their own blend which is made according to taste.

-You can try a ton of different ready made masala chai blends with the tea and spices already measured out, chai spice blends, or chai tea bags and they will all taste wildly different.
+You can try several different ready made masala chai blends with the tea and aromatic spices already measured out, chai spice blends, or chai tea bags and the flavor profile will be wildly different depending on the tea blend.

 A lot of this is due to regional variety and even classism when it comes to spices.
 For example, cardamom is one of the most expensive spices in the world trailing behind saffron and vanilla.
 Some families keep masala chai as simple as black pepper.